iFixit/PopSQL/README.md

 ```

 QueryGenerators support all major clauses found in a select statement (select,
-from, join, where, groupm having, order, limit, and offset).
+from, join, where, group, having, order, limit, and offset).

 Simply call the member function of the clause you want to add to, passing
 strings of SQL and (optionally) parameters for use in prepared statements.